Shuyib/mentorship-workflow/README.md

 # mentorship-workflow
 This is a repository I give to individuals interested in practical data science and machine learning.
 This may eventually be part of the Bioinformatics Hub of Kenya practicals to empower bioinformatician with data science skills that can help them with their work.

-Based on talk to [C.kipkurui](https://github.com/kipkurui) we will breakdown the process into three steps: Foundational skills, Soft skills, Project and writing your life compass.
+Based on conversation with [C.kipkurui](https://github.com/kipkurui) we will breakdown the process into three steps: Foundational skills, Soft skills, Project and writing your life compass.

 # Foundational skills
 * [] Data manipulation in Python, R & Bash